 - Consider taking a year off from sending out holiday cards.
 One year, I used the money I would have spent on photo cards to donate to a charity.
 I probably saved myself ten hours of choosing photos, writing a message, licking envelopes, and hurrying out to the post office to get more holiday stamps (only to find that they are sold out of holiday stamps).

 - Take time out to watch a holiday movie as a family.
-There are also many holiday movies being shown locally: see Little Lake County’s Holiday Movies in Theaters post.
 If you must make cookies/wrap gifts/clean the house, set the kids up to watch a holiday movie without you.
 (May I suggest Curious George: A Very Monkey Christmas?
 It’s good for all ages.)

 How do you stay sane over the holidays?
 Leave us your best tip in the comments section below.